How to Start a Photography Business: A Step-by-Step Guide

-Thanks to the proliferation of smartphones with great cameras (for mobile devices, that is), it seems like everybody is a photographer nowadays.
+Thanks to the proliferation of smartphones with sophisticated cameras on them (for mobile devices, that is), it seems like everybody wants to try their hand at being a photographer.
+But not everyone has what it takes to start a business.

-But there’s a big difference between those who take the perfect selfie and those who can call themselves professional photographers.
-If you’re interested in starting and running your own photography business, you know there must be more to it than a iPhone.
+But there’s a huge difference between those who can take the perfect selfie and those who can actually capture the perfect moments and call themselves professional photographers.
+If you’re wondering how to start a photography business, know there’s much more to it than pointing your iPhone and clicking the capture button.

-As with any business, your own photo enterprise requires investments of time and money into securing the basics: a business plan, a website, an LLC to limit your liability, starting capital that perhaps goes beyond what you’ve got saved up in the bank, and—if you need it—a studio or other space to take pictures of your customers.
+As with any professional endeavor, starting a photography business requires a significant investment of time and money into securing the basics: equipment, a business plan, a website, an LLC to limit your liability, starting capital that perhaps goes beyond what you have saved in the bank, and—if you need it—a studio or other space to take pictures of your customers.

-Luckily, photography is an industry that doesn’t always require a lot of start-up investment.
-Depending on your focus, your needs, and the kind of equipment you already have on hand, you might be able to start today.
+Luckily, photography is an industry that doesn’t always require a lot of startup investment.
+Depending on your focus, your needs, and the kind of equipment you already have on hand, you might be able to start your photography business as soon as today.

 “I run my business out of my camera bag and my computer bag,” says Alexa Klorman, owner of Alexa Drew Photography in New York City.
 “Because you don’t need to use film anymore—you used to have to buy that—the overhead every month is just my travel to and from my sessions, and any sort of expenses in running the business.”

 If you already have things like a camera body, lens, and flash, you’re on your way.
-They don’t even have to be very good pieces of equipment—just yet.
-Here’s how you go from hobby photographer to a professional.
+They don’t even have to be very good or expensive pieces of equipment—just yet.
+Here’s how to start a photography business so you can start making a living off your pictures.

-Once you have your business plan settled, it’s time to start shooting.
-You need evidence that you’re actually a photographer.
-Your Instagram photos of your lunch probably won’t cut it here.
-Depending on what you plan to focus on—whether it’s weddings, newborns, corporate events, or some combination of multiple areas—you need to start accumulating samples to showcase your abilities.
+Once you have your business plan settled and all the necessary legal paperwork is in order, the next step in starting a photography business is to start shooting.
+Choose what you want to focus on—whether it’s weddings, newborns, corporate events, or some combination of multiple areas—and then start accumulating samples to showcase your abilities.

 How do you get that first client?
-Consider a free shoot or two to get yourself off the ground.
+Consider a free shoot or two to get yourself off the ground, or offering free sessions to friends and family.

 “From there I built my website, and I used the photos from that session to fill out my website.
 That was the only session I ever gave for free,” she adds.

-In the beginning, you might not yet have a grip on your niche—or even your style.
-Use these free sessions to decide how you want to build your business and your brand.
+When your photography business is just beginning, you might not yet have a grip on your niche—or even your style.
+Use these free sessions to decide how you want to build your business and, by extension, build your brand.

 “It was a slow build at first,” says Klorman.
 “I started as a newborn and kids and families photographer.
 I kept my focus there, but I do events too—I’ve done weddings, and I do corporate headshots.”

-Referrals are the lifeblood of many a business, and photography is no exception.
-The most effective marketing—the kind that professionals would kill for—is positive, word-of-mouth referrals that don’t cost a dime.
+Referrals are the lifeblood of many businesses, and the photography business is no exception.
+The most effective marketing—the kind that professionals would kill for—is positive word-of-mouth referrals that don’t cost a dime.
+When you’re starting your photography business, think about how you can develop positive referrals.

 Klorman, for example, invests time in building relationships rather than spend money on marketing tactics that may or may not pay off.
-She’s seen great results.
-Her website says that her business is “90% referral based.”
+She’s seen great results: According to her website, her business is 90% referral-based.

 “I pride myself on my referrals,” says Klorman.
 “I don’t invest money in marketing.
 I would rather spend more time making my clients feel awesome, giving them amazing photos, and building a relationship with them.
 When I post sneak peeks of their photos on my Facebook business page, they’ll like, comment, and tag themselves.
 The photo then pops up on all their friends’ newsfeeds, and referrals start coming in.”

-Facebook is crucial here (as it is with most things in life these days).
+Facebook and Instagram are crucial when starting a photography business (as they are with most things in life these days).
 Klorman cites being a part of a “couple of mom groups” on Facebook as part of her marketing process.

 “The best feeling is when I see someone looking for a photographer in those groups, and I go to throw my name in and I see someone else has already done it,” she says.